EvilSapphire/EvilSapphire.github.io/_posts/2020-9-22-SMBWorm-Writeup-Part-2.md

   LPWSTR usri0_name;
 } USER_INFO_0, *PUSER_INFO_0, *LPUSER_INFO_0;
 ```
-Therefore this `NetUserEnum` API will return an array of structures that contains the name of all the users in the server in the `usri0_name` member of the structure.
+Therefore this `NetUserEnum` API will return an array of structures that contains the name of the users in the server in the `usri0_name` member of the structure.
 If the call to `NetUserEnum` succeeds, the pointer to this array of `USER_INFO_0` structures `bufptr` is moved to the `esi` register
 ![alt text]({{ site.baseurl }}/images/SMBWorm/26-bufptrmove.JPG "{{ site.baseurl }}/images/SMBWorm/26-bufptrmove.JPG"), and then each of these `USER_INFO_0` structure is enumerated inside a for loop until a counter reaches the number of entries read from the server which is also returned by the `NetUserEnum` API.

 ![alt text]({{ site.baseurl }}/images/SMBWorm/27_401430loop.JPG "{{ site.baseurl }}/images/SMBWorm/27_401430loop.JPG")

+Clearly, in each iteration of the loop, the `bufptr->usri0_name` string is retrieved and passed to `sub_401430` function. `sub_401430` also takes in the '\\\\\<Public-IP>' string as an argument.
+Therefore what